rapidez/rapidez/README.md

 # Rapidez - Headless Magento 🚀

-### With Laravel, Vue and Reactive Search 🤘🏻
+### With Laravel, Tailwind CSS, Vue and InstantSearch 🤘🏻

 ---

-The idea behind Rapidez is to have a blazing fast headless frontend for your Magento 2 webshop which should be very easy to customize.
-The frontend is seperated from the Magento installation and communication between them is done via the Magento REST API and GraphQL.
-To speed things up we're also querying the Magento database to get catalog information for example.
-For category pages and the filters we're using Reactive Search which uses ElasticSearch as database.
-Indexation is also taken care of and is pretty fast.
+A blazing fast headless frontend for your Magento 2 webshop!
+Easy customisations from Laravel Blade templates with renderless Vue components.
+Catalog data comes from the Magento database through Laravel Eloquent for speed, everything else is using GraphQL.
+For filters and searching we're using InstantSearch and indexation is handled with Laravel Scout.

 ### [&rarr; Website](https://rapidez.io)
 ### [&rarr; Demo](https://demo.rapidez.io)